Piyumikahasini/Weather-App/README.md

 ## Installation
 To install and run the Weather App on your local machine, follow these steps:

-- Clone the repository: git clone https://github.com/yourusername/weather-app.git
+- Clone the repository: git clone [https://github.com/yourusername/weather-app.git](https://github.com/Piyumikahasini/Weather-App.git)

+  ## License
+  This project is licensed under the MIT License.
+See the LICENSE file for details.

 <img width="320" alt="Capture" src="https://github.com/Piyumikahasini/Weather-App/assets/125721766/1560f198-bc8a-4e10-ae5b-c644c9fa6a34">